masimostephenson8608-a11y/IOS-Development-CodeChallenges/README.md

-# CodeChallenges
+# CodeChallenge

-In this repository you will find each assigned code challenge.
-Each code challenge will have a playground file for you to complete your challenge in.
+The name of each code challenge corresponds to the day of the course it's associated with; for instance, SF13 is day 13 of Swift Fundamentals on the master schedule.

-You will need to create your own fork of this repository to make changes.
-You cannot push your completed challenges directly to this repo.
+Students need to create their own fork of the repo and push each challenge to it daily.